Artin0123/gemini-image-mcp-server/README.md

   - If the AI assistant has a WSL path (e.g., `/home/user/...`), it needs to convert it to a UNC path (e.g., `\\wsl$\Distro\...`) before passing it to the tool.
   - If the AI assistant has a Windows path, it can pass it as is.

-**Path conversion is the responsibility of the AI assistant (or its execution environment).** The server will try to interpret the received path as is.
+**Path conversion is the responsibility of the AI assistant (or its execution environment).** The server will try to interpret the received path as is, applying basic security checks.

 ### Note: Type Errors During Build